truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // the platform.
 This is used in combination with $watch in webble development to be able to react properly to
     // things of interest.
     $scope.eventInfo = {
-        slotChanged: null,          //As set: {instanceid: [Instance Id for webble getting slot changed], slotname: [Slot Name], slotvalue: [Slot Value]}
+        slotChanged: null, 			//As set: {instanceId: [Instance Id for webble getting slot changed], slotname: [Slot Name], slotvalue: [Slot Value]}
 		deletingWebble: null, 		//As set: {instanceId: [Instance Id for webble being deleted], templateId: [template Id for webble being deleted]}
-        keyDownForWebble: null,     //As set: {instanceid: [Instance Id for webble being selected], key: {code: [key code], name: [key name], released: [True When Key Released]}
+		keyDownForWebble: null, 	//As set: {instanceIdList: [Instance Id list for webbles being selected], key: {code: [key code], name: [key name], released: [True When Key Released], timestamp: [when it happened as ms integer]}
-        duplicatingWebble: null,    //As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy]}
+		duplicatingWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
-        shareModelWebble: null,     //As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy]}
+		shareModelWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
-        pastingWebble: null,        //As set: {childId: [Instance Id for webble being pasted], parentId: [Instance Id for Webble that is pasted upon]}
+		pastingWebble: null, 		//As set: {childId: [Instance Id for webble being pasted], parentId: [Instance Id for Webble that is pasted upon], timestamp: [when it happened as ms integer]}
-        peelingWebble: null,        //As set: {formerChildId: [Instance Id for webble being peeled], formerParentId: [Instance Id for Webble that was peeled from]}
+		peelingWebble: null, 		//As set: {formerChildId: [Instance Id for webble being peeled], formerParentId: [Instance Id for Webble that was peeled from], timestamp: [when it happened as ms integer]}
 		loadingWebble: null, 		//As set: [Instance Id for webble being loaded]
-        mainMenuExecuted: null      //As set: [menu sublink id] };
+		mainMenuExecuted: null, 	//As set: {menuId: [menu sublink id], timestamp: [millisecond for when it happened]}
+		wblMenuExecuted: null 		//As set: {instanceId: [Instance Id for the Webble executing menu], menuItemName: [menu item name], timestamp: [millisecond for when it happened]}
+    };

     // Reset Selections, resets the work surface by removing all selections and half finished connections.